CbLDM: A Diffusion Model for recovering nanostructure from atomic pair distribution function: Introduction

 Traditional methods for the nanostructure inverse problem from PDF data include ab initio methods such as the LIGA algorithm~\cite{juhas2006ab,juhas2008liga} and the TRIBOND algorithm~\cite{duxbury2016unassigned}, and the Reverse Monte Carlo method~\cite{mcgreevy2001reverse,soper2000radial}.
 However, these methods have certain limitations.
 For example, the TRIBOND algorithm is only suitable for small structures with a small number of atoms, and the time complexity is too high for complex structures, while the LIGA algorithm is almost only suitable for highly symmetric structures~\cite{duxbury2016unassigned}.
 The reverse Monte Carlo method is efficient only in highly disordered systems, and is inefficient in solving problems with nearly unique solutions~\cite{billinge2008nanoscale}.
-For the reconstruction of nanostructures with over 100 atoms, traditional methods are time-consuming and imprecise.
-To address these limitations, finding a more efficient and general solution is crucial.
+These limitations become increasingly pronounced for nanostructures containing more than 100 atoms.
+To address these limitations, it is of interest to explore alternative modeling frameworks that may offer improved flexibility and conceptual generality.